codeforpdx/codepdx_website/contributing.md

   >
   >  <img src="https://drive.google.com/uc?id=1rqRkau7lxTVEcwRFc8NcHRf-Z4U_lVxb" width="200">

   - Work on feature in your own branch.
-Setup instructions to locally run PASS can be found in the [readme](../README.md).

   - When feature is ready:
     - run `git add .` to add all changed files in commit. or `git add <fileName>` to include an individual file.